-McConnell says COVID spending package could shrink to $10B
+Size of COVID package could shrink to $10B as talks continue

 McConnell said reducing the bill’s size could mean the one-third of the measure that was to go for vaccines and treatments overseas would be dropped, “which I think is terribly unfortunate.”

+Schumer said the two sides’ differences have been “narrowed greatly.”
+But he acknowledged the need to win GOP support in the 50-50 chamber, where 60 votes are needed to pass most major bills.

+“We would like considerably more money than our Republican colleagues,” said Schumer.
+“But we need to reach 60 votes to get something passed through the Senate.
+And so we’re going to push as hard as we can.”

-President Joe Biden and congressional Democrats have been pushing to try reaching a deal before Congress leaves town for a recess after next week.
+President Joe Biden and congressional Democrats have said existing funds are running out and want a deal before Congress leaves town for a recess after next week.

 Asked if he thought an agreement could be reached before lawmakers’ recess, McConnell said, “We’ll see.
 Hope so.”